 |Welcome to Terralingua’s Portal on Biocultural Diversity Conservation!

-This is a meeting place for everyone who has an interest in protecting and restoring the biocultural diversity of life.
-We created this space to nurture a vibrant community of practice that will make us all stronger, more visible, and more effective in the way we do our work.
-By building bridges among people and worldviews, and by establishing better communication among ourselves, together we are forging unity in biocultural diversity.
+This portal is for everyone who has an interest in protecting and restoring the biocultural diversity of life.
+We created this space to nurture a vibrant community of practice in biocultural diversity conservation.
+Exchanging ideas and working together will make us all stronger, more visible, and more effective in achieving our shared goals.
+By sharing on-the-ground experiences from all over the world, together we are forging unity in biocultural diversity.

 Thousands of people all over the world are rising to the challenge.
 From Indigenous peoples and local communities striving to safeguard their landscapes and ways of life, to the many committed others who are working for the cause at local, regional, and global levels, there are countless efforts underway to stop and reverse biocultural diversity loss.
 But these efforts are often isolated from one another—separate dots, so to speak, on the global map of biocultural diversity conservation.
 In isolation, one effort can’t learn from the others, and collectively we all can’t learn from them.
 There is an urgent need to “connect the dots”.

 With this portal, we aim to do just that: connect the dots.

 Researchers, professionals, funders, policy makers, and activists from all over the world involved in biocultural diversity conservation can share experiences and lessons learned, draw lessons from them, discuss obstacles and successes, identify needs and resources, and form a common front to advance our cause of sustaining biocultural diversity.
 We also offer this space to anyone who would like to learn more about biocultural diversity conservation.
 We want the portal to be as open, organic, and ever changing as the diversity of life itself.
 Along with the diversity of species and the diversity of languages and cultures, we embrace the diversity of ideas, and welcome your thoughts, suggestions, and inspiration.